mbrg/face-it/README.md

 ## The Game

-After logging into my Facebook acount, we can choose a friend to challange:
+After logging into our Facebook acount, we can choose a friend to challange:

 <!---![Alt text](/demo/pick.png?raw=true "Welcome, pick a friend")-->

 <img src="/demo/pick.png" alt="Welcome & Pick a friend" width="600" height="600" />

 A random mutural friend is selected, and his profile picture runs through our model to generate a painting video.
-Our goal is the recogine the person in the photo as fast as possible!
+Our goal is to recogine the person in the photo as fast as possible!

 | <img src="/demo/or.png" alt="Wrong choice" width="300" height="400" />  | <img src="/demo/guy.png" alt="Correct!" width="300" height="400" /> |
 |:---:|:---:|